About glandular fever

 Glandular fever or infectious mononucleosis is caused by Epstein-Barr virus.

-Glandular fever is caused by the Epstein-Barr virus.
-This virus usually spreads from person to person through saliva.
-That’s why this condition is sometimes called ‘the kissing disease’.
+Epstein-Barr virus spreads from person to person through saliva.
+That’s why glandular fever is sometimes called ‘kissing disease’.

-Your child might occasionally complain of upper abdominal pain, which might be caused by an enlarged liver and spleen.
+- stomach pain, which is caused by an enlarged liver and spleen

-- has a sore throat that doesn’t improve after about five days
+- a sore throat that doesn’t improve after 5 days

-- complains of extreme tiredness, which doesn’t improve after a day or two of rest
+- extreme tiredness, which doesn’t improve after 1-2 days of rest

-- has swollen glands that remain swollen and/or painful for longer than a few days
+- swollen glands that remain swollen and/or painful for longer than a few days

-- has abdominal pain or tenderness for longer than a few days.
+- stomach pain that lasts longer than a few days.